Xoin/SimpleViewer/README.md

 ![Image of SimpleViewer frontpage with item selected and two reading items in the background](https://i.imgur.com/4BtfdVL.png)

 ## Features
-- The database it uses is just a JavaScript, you can edit this by hand or generate the right format.
+- The database it uses is just a JavaScript file, you can edit this by hand or generate the right format.
 So you can just keep it on your filesystem or host it with the benefit of it working as a web app.
-- It stores your comic book progress in a cookie.
+- It stores your comic book progress in a local storage.
-- It preloads the previous and next page images, even for the next volume.
+- It preloads the previous and next page images.
 - The database can indicate which page should be used as the cover.
 - Spinoffs can be grouped under the main series.
 - While you never leave the same page you can link or bookmark pages.
 It will only save progress on page change.